MzeroMiko/VMamba/README.md

   <img src="srcs/figs/accuracy_comp.png" alt="accuracy" width="70%">
 </p>

-***The base level model is being trained and the top-1 acc1 has reached 83.56 at 210-th epoch.
+***The base level model is being trained and the top-1 accuracy has reached to 83.56 at 210-th epoch.
 We will update the latest results as soon as possible.***

 **VMamba is linear complexity with 2D-Selective-Scan**